DPI Logo DISCOVERY PARTNERS INSTITUTE

 While the virus that causes COVID-19 has been found in untreated wastewater, there is no evidence that anyone has contracted COVID-19 by this exposure and the risk of transmission from properly designed and maintained sewerage systems is thought to be low.
 For sample collectors, both CDC and the Environmental Protection Agency (EPA) recommend standard protective equipment and procedures associated with working with wastewater.

-In October 2022 we began analyzing samples for influenza A and B and plan to begin posting data momentarily.
+Yes!
 Additional pathogens are carefully reviewed on a case-by-case basis by the Illinois Department of Public Health.